Phantas0s/mindmap-library/README.md

 I have mindmaps with hundred of nodes and Freemind never let me down.

-[Sponsoring me on Github](https://github.com/sponsors/Phantas0s) will give you access to all my mindmaps.
-It's my way to thank you for supporting my work!
+## How to Access Your Mindmaps?

+I'll make all my mindmaps available on Github I get [more than 1000 a month via sponsors](https://github.com/sponsors/Phantas0s).
+I'll also send you the complete repository if you choose to sponsor me for some tiers.

 ## Showcase